sorieder/sorieder.github.io/_pages/domar/student-work.md

 2) Another question I have is: Why do you think it was important to Carola to forgive others even after all that she went through?" attribution="Caitlyn Thorpe" %}

-{% include quote text="The documentary Exile and Community: The Life of Carola Domar is obviously very powerful.
+{% include quote text="<span style=\"font-style: normal;\">Exile and Community: The Life of Carola Domar</span> is obviously very powerful.
 One scene I found to be particularly powerful was when Carola describes not feeling any different than anyone else, 'until 1933, when it was really pointed out to me [Carola] that I was different.'
 <br />
 <br />
 The two things that are the most thought provoking for me are: first, how quickly the time line of change was for Carola and her life; and second, how despite her family's wealth and status in pre-Hitler Germany their lives completely fell apart.